Ricket/minigolf/README.txt

 Windows:
   Windows 7, Vista, XP
   Visual Studio
-Mac/Linux:
+  GLUT for Win32 (can be found at http://user.xmission.com/~nate/glut.html) Mac/Linux:
   CMake
   CMake-compatible build tools (e.g. GCC and GNU Make)
 All:
-  OpenGL and GLUT libraries
+  OpenGL libraries

 == Compiling
 Windows:
-  Open the Visual Studio project file.
-Build the project.
+  Open the Visual Studio solution file (.sln) in /vs2010.
+Build the solution.
 Mac/Linux:
   Run `cmake .` to generate the Makefile.
 Run `make` to build the project.

 == Running
-Windows:
+Windows - command line:
+  Open a command line (cmd.exe) and run Minigolf.exe (in the project folder).
+Windows - Visual Studio 2010:
-  In Visual Studio, run the project.
+  In Visual Studio, set the Minigolf project as the startup project, then run.
 Mac/Linux:
   The binaries are placed in the project directory. `chmod +x Minigolf` if necessary, and then `./Minigolf` (or double-click the Minigolf binary).

-== Parameters
+== Arguments
 Minigolf [GLUT_args] input_filename

 GLUT_args: